 This offense does not include a minimum weight requirement for the drugs, so any amount will suffice, as long as the other elements of the crime can be proven.
 Consequently, low-level drug dealers (who usually do not have large quantities of drugs in their possession at any given time) are often charged with this offense.

 To obtain a conviction on this offense, the government must prove beyond a reasonable doubt that a person knowingly distributed or delivered (or possessed with the intent to distribute or deliver) a controlled substance.
 Again, a controlled substance is one that is listed on a federal schedule of controlled substances.
-These types of cases may involved a controlled buy and confidential informants, which can be dangerous and controversial.
+These types of cases may involve a controlled buy and confidential informants, which can be dangerous and controversial.

 It comes as a surprise to many that seemingly harmless conduct can give rise to this offense.
 For example, if a person shares a prescription medicine with someone else (even a single pill), that constitutes the crime of Delivery of a Controlled Substance.
 Likewise, passing around a joint or sharing marijuana brownies at a party is Delivery of a Controlled Substance.